ralphjsmit/filament/packages/tables/docs/09-static-data.md

 <Aside variant="info">
     The [`select`](https://dummyjson.com/docs/products#products-limit_skip) parameter is used to limit the fields returned by the API.
 This helps reduce payload size and improves performance when rendering the table.
 </Aside>

+## External API actions

+When using [actions](../actions/overview) in a table with an external API, the process is almost identical to working with [Eloquent models](https://laravel.com/docs/eloquent).
+The main difference is that the `$record` parameter in the action's callback function will be an `array` instead of a `Model` instance.

+Filament provides a variety of [built-in actions](../actions/overview#available-actions) that you can use in your application.
+However, you are not limited to these.
+You can create [custom actions](../actions/overview#introduction) tailored to your application's needs.

+The examples below demonstrate how to create and use actions with an external API using [DummyJSON](https://dummyjson.com) as a simulated API source.